Citizen-AI/chat-server/README.md

 ## Todo

+* should only create Dialogflow intent on publish (but not delete on unpublish – perhaps it should go draft in DF too?)
 * Handle error (e.g. no name) in Squidex topic
 * Handle lack of Squidex or Dialogflow content
 * squidex